begelb/MLCD/README.md

 ## Requirements
 This code was developed using [Python 3.9.6](https://www.python.org/downloads/release/python-396/).

 Compiling the code requires several Python packages.
-The requirements are listed in ```requirements.txt.``` To install all of the requirements at once, run the following terminal command:
+The requirements are listed in ```requirements.txt.``` To install all of the requirements at once after cloning the respository, use the following command:

 ```pip install -r requirements.txt```